Find Affordable College Courses

 The colleges and universities below are the most popular for communication and journalism majors pursuing a bachelor's degree.

-Our 2023 rankings named Washington State University the most popular school in Washington for communication and journalism students working on their bachelor’s degree.
-Located in the distant town of Pullman, Wazzu is a public school with a very large student population.
+Our analysis found Washington State University to be the most popular school for communication and journalism students who want to pursue a bachelor’s degree in Washington.
+Located in the distant town of Pullman, Wazzu is a public college with a fairly large student population.

 Of the 507 students majoring in communication and journalism at Wazzu, 40% are male and 60% are female.